 Food security and nutrition

-Food insecurity — and the malnutrition that often comes with it — causes poor physical and cognitive development, increases vulnerability to disease, limits productivity over a lifetime, and impedes economic development.
+Food insecurity, and the malnutrition that often comes with it, causes poor physical and cognitive development, increases vulnerability to disease, limits productivity, and impedes economic development.
 A lack of nutritious food wreaks havoc on families and communities, causing a lifetime of challenges.

-We work with communities, local organisations and authorities to identify the root causes of food insecurity.
-We use this knowledge to develop comprehensive and inclusive programming aimed at achieving resilient food security.
+We work with communities, local organisations, and authorities to identify the root causes of food insecurity and malnutrition.
+We use this knowledge to develop comprehensive and inclusive programming aimed at improving nutrition and achieving food security.

 For more technical details on our food security and nutrition programmes, please download our approach document.